IrisShaders/Iris/README.md

 ## Current State

 * Iris is able to load basic shaderpacks.
-It cannot currently load shaderpacks distributed as zip files, so you need to extract them first - this will be fixed.
-Furthermore, many shaderpacks (such as Sildur's) have significant rendering issues currently.
-As I implement more of the OptiFine shader interface, these issues will go away and Iris will be able to load existing shaderpacks without causing significant rendering issues.
+It can load shaderpacks distributed as zip files.
+Furthermore, almost all shaderpacks except for Sildur's and some simple ones have rendering issues.
+As more of the OptiFine shader interface is implemented these issues will go away and Iris will be able to load existing shaderpacks without rendering issues.
-* Iris does not work properly with Sodium.
-Sodium also renders the terrain using its own shaders, so for Iris and Sodium to work together I will need to just implement some glue code between Sodium and Iris in order to make Sodium render terrain with the shaders that Iris loads.
-Since Sodium and Iris are both licensed under the LGPLv3 license, and because I am on good terms with JellySquid, compatibility between Sodium and Iris is entirely possible.
-It's just not the highest priority at the moment, because I would like to focus on getting basic shaders working properly first.
+* Iris does not work properly with Sodium in the trunk branch.
+The sodium-compatibility branch is advancing and once it's finished it'll be merged onto the trunk branch and Sodium & Iris will be fully compatible.

 ## Goals